 WHAT ABOUT EATING DISORDERS?

-People with mild to moderate eating disorders can be treated effectively either on an outpatient basis or as day hospital patients.
-More severe cases might require admission to hospital for a period of time.
+People with mild to moderate eating disorders can often be treated effectively on an

 CAN YOU SAVE A MARRIAGE OR A RELATIONSHIP?

-The answer to this is often “yes“ and Dr. Woolfson has frequently done so.
+The answer is often “Yes” and Dr. Woolfson has frequently done so.

 WILL MY INFORMATION REMAIN CONFIDENTIAL?